 Plantation is an affluent city in southern Florida located in Broward County.
 It is situated between Miami-Dade and Palm Beach County and has become a highly-populated area over the years.
 As you might expect, Plantation has not been spared by the impact of the opioid crisis.
 As addiction and opioid overdoses continue to increase, the legal substance, alcohol, is still among the most prominent drugs of abuse in the area.
 Learn more about alcohol rehab in Plantation and how it’s treated.

 Alcohol, along with caffeine and nicotine, is one of the most frequently abused substances in the nation.
-The National Institute on Alcohol Abuse and Alcoholism report that 86 percent of respondents in a recent survey admitted to drinking alcohol at some point in their lives.
+The National Institute on Alcohol Abuse and Alcoholism reports that 86 percent of respondents in a recent survey admitted to drinking alcohol at some point in their lives.
 In 2018, an estimated 26 percent of adults admitted to binge drinking alcohol in the last month.
 Despite efforts to put dangers in the spotlight, numbers continually increase.

 Broward County, as a whole, found alcohol in half of its drug-related deaths in 2016.
 During that span, a quarter of those admitted to addiction treatment described alcohol as their drug of choice.

 The state, as a whole, however, notes that 3,301 people died as a result of prescription drugs.
 In most cases, it involved mixing prescription depressants with alcohol.

 Those who indulge with alcohol may find themselves mixing it with other drugs.
 When this takes place on purpose, it’s usually done to increase the recreational effects of either substance.
 Mixing alcohol with anything is dangerous, and as the number above describes, it can be deadly.
 When you mix alcohol with cocaine or methamphetamine, it will counteract the drowsy effects induced by the depressant, which can lead to overconsumption.
 This, however, can lead to an accidental overdose.